A SHORT HISTORY OF PERU

 Alan Garcia was elected president of Peru in 2006.
 Ollanta Humala became president in 2011.
-However the economy of Peru is growing steadily.
+However, the economy of Peru is growing steadily.
 Poverty is declining.
 In 2009 the US-Peru Trade Promotion Agreement came into effect.
 Pedro Pablo Kuczynski became the president of Peru in 2016.
-Today the population of Peru is 31 million.
+In 2020 the population of Peru was 32 million.

 A brief history of Ecuador